Questions and Answers

-- Nationals of EU countries, Schengen associate countries (Iceland, Liechtenstein, Norway and Switzerland), the United Kingdom and their respective family members returning to their place of residence
+- German nationals and nationals of EU countries, Schengen associate countries (Iceland, Liechtenstein, Norway and Switzerland), the United Kingdom

 - cross-border workers, transport personnel employed in the movement of goods and other essential sectors

-- diplomats, staff of international organisations, military personnel and humanitarian aid workers if travelling for work purposes
+- Diplomats, staff of international organisations, military personnel and humanitarian aid workers in the exercise of their functions

 There are still daily flights, trains and ferries from the United Kingdom to Germany and Calais respectively.